jack-song/jack-song.github.io/about.md

 [projects]: /projects/

 I'm currently studying as a Software Engineer at the University of Waterloo, Canada.
 I really like making things.
-I'd love to discuss anything even remotely related to I have up on my site:
+I'd love to discuss anything even remotely related to what I have up on my site:

-:envelope: jackthesong (at) gmail.com
+{% icon fa-envelope %} jackthesong (at) gmail.com

 ###My other interests
 {:.bar-heading}